gbdrummer/symbiocss/How to Structure CSS Documents.md

 In the Component-specific styles section, notice how the specificity increases as you descend through the document, but "resets" when you move from one component to the next.

-This approach is analogous to ITCSS in that if ITCSS structures CSS in an inverted triangle, SymbioCSS structures it more like an inverted Christmas Tree.
+This approach is analogous to ITCSS in that where ITCSS structures CSS in an inverted triangle, SymbioCSS structures it more like an inverted Christmas Tree.
 This allows you to place your component CSS anywhere you wish in your CSS file, or add/remove components at will without worrying about scope conflicts.

 ### Creating a Component
 There is also an ideal way to structure your Component-scoped CSS; While not absolutely necessary, it does produce the cleanest CSS possible, free of unecessary overrides, and it does so by following a simple mobile-first approach.